• Skip to primary navigation

 Roasted chiles for making Chile Relleno Casserole

-Slice the poblanos into strips and set them aside.
+Slice the roasted peppers into strips and set them aside.

 Cook for 10 minutes on medium-low, until the tomatoes soften up and the mixture becomes saucy.

-Next, beat the eggs with the remaining cheese and pour the egg batter over the top of the casserole.
+Pour in your beaten egg batter.
 Turn the pan to let egg mixture move into all the nooks and crannies.

 Bake the casserole for 25 to 30 minutes, or until the egg sets and the cheeses are nice and melty.
 It should turn a nice golden brown.